louisRT47/SO_Projects/README.md

 Viewing the number of files waiting to be converted, total number of processed files, average size of converted files, etc.;

-Shutting down the server: No longer accepting requests and waiting for ongoing conversions to finish."
+Shutting down the server: No longer accepting requests and waiting for ongoing conversions to finish.